These Sweet Sesame Ginger Meatballs are Asian style turkey meatballs that can be served as an appetizer or on a bed of rice for a complete meal!

 - Bake for 10 mins and then rotate pan and bake for another 10 minutes.

 - Heat a large sauté pan to medium.
 Transfer meatballs to a large sauté pan that will fit them all.
-In a small bowl mix the remaining 3 tablespoons of soy sauce and 2 tablespoons of hoisin.
-Coat and turn meatballs in sauce as it bubbles and thickens and let cook for a couple of minutes.
+In a small bowl mix the remaining 3 tablespoons of soy sauce , 2 tablespoons of hoisin, 1 teaspoon of sesame oil.
+Coat and turn meatballs in sauce as it bubbles and thickens and then add water or stock to pan to deglaze it, and cook for another 3-4 minutes.

 - Remove meatballs, add to a bowl and pour remaining sauce on meatballs.
 Serve as an appetizer or over a bed of rice.